 Bord na Móna carried out a baseline ecological survey of all of its properties in 2009-2012 and developed habitat maps.
-As part of this exercise, Bunahinly-Kilgarvan Bog was surveyed in November of 2010.
-Additional ecological walk-over surveys and visits have taken place between 2010-2021 (visited during Autumn of 2011 and 2012 and winter of 2013), but also a final confirmatory survey took place in June (Bunahinly) and July (Kilgarvan) of 2021.
-Habitat maps have been updated, where required.
-This rehabilitation plan is informed by the original baseline survey as well as subsequent confirmatory site walk-over surveys and visits, and updates to baseline data.
+As part of this exercise, Bloomhill Bog was surveyed in 2012.
+Additional ecological monitoring and visits have taken place at Bloomhill Bog Bog between 2013-2021 to inform rehabilitation planning, where required.

+A final site visit to inform the current Rehab Plan took place by BNM Ecologists in September of 2021 and habitat maps have been updated accordingly, where required.

+This rehabilitation plan is informed by the original baseline survey as well as subsequent confirmatory site walkover surveys and visits, and updates to baseline data.

 Habitat mapping followed best-practise guidance from Smith et al. (2011).
 Map outputs including all habitat maps and target notes were produced using GIS software application packages (ArcGIS).
 General marginal habitats and other habitats that had not been modified significantly by industrial peat extraction were classified using Fossitt et al. (2000).
 Plant nomenclature for vascular plants follows Stace (2010), while mosses and liverworts nomenclature follows identification keys published by the British Bryological Society (2010).
-A more detailed Bord na Móna classification system was previously developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog - PB4).
+A more detailed Bord na Móna classification system was developed for classifying pioneer cutaway habitats as Fossitt categories were deemed not to be detailed enough for cutaway bog (much of cutaway bog could be classified as Cutover Bog -PB4).
 Much of the pioneer cutaway vegetation is still at an early stage of its development and cannot be assigned to Fossitt Level 3 categories yet.
-A site visit was used to categorise any changes in habitat extent at Bunahinly-Kilgarvan in June 2021.

-A detailed ecological survey report for Bunahinly-Kilgarvan is contained in Appendix II.
+A detailed ecological survey report for Bloomhill Bog is contained in Appendix III.